damianhakert/damianhakert.github.io/source/posts/2016-08-11-building-an-elixir-release-into-docker-image-using-gitlab-ci-part-1.html.md

     - master
 ```

-We are using conform to achieve runtime configuration of release using environment variables.
-I use approach described in this [blog post][post-env].
+We are using conform to achieve runtime configuration of the release using environment variables.
+I use the approach described on this [blog post][post-env].

-And task to cleanup things:
+Task to cleanup things:

-It removes container with volumes created for build artifacts and removes image used during pipeline.
-This task is running every time, despite results of any previous tasks.
+It removes the container with volumes created for build artifacts, and removes the image used during the pipeline.
+This task is running every time, despite the results of any previous tasks.

 Below are our Dockerfiles: